-Community Health workers United to Reduce Colorectal cancer and CVD among people at Higher risk
+Community Health Workers United to Reduce Colorectal Cancer and Cardiovascular Disease Among People at Higher Risk (CHURCH)

 Public Health Relevance